STACK Documentation

 5. Specify values for each input.
 This may use the question variables.
 The values of these variables will be used for any random variants.

-6. Specify the expected outcomes for each potential response tree.
-This includes the score, penalty and answer note.
-Note: currently only the last Answer Note, not the whole path through the potential response tree, is examined.
+• Currently only the last Answer Note, not the whole path through the potential response tree, is examined.
 This is a limitation.

 7. Once you have added the test case, STACK will automatically validate and submit these responses and display the outcomes.